skillrepos/ai-security-full/labs.md

 python create_db.py
 ```

+Ignore the yellow text warnings.
 You'll see each source and its chunk count, with the poisoned PDF flagged.
 (The first run downloads the small embedding model, ~30-60s; later runs are instant.)

 ![Building the vector database](./images/sl12.png?raw=true "Building the vector database")